-For further information or to receive an ETAP Form visit the MyIU portal (Resources, Student Finances, under Business Office Documents & Forms).
+For further information or to receive an ETAP Form visit the MyIU student portal, Student Finances, under Student Account Resources.

 STUDENT REFUND POLICY - ALL STUDENTS

 In compliance with Federal regulations, it is Immaculata University's policy that credit balances on a student account resulting from the receipt of Federal funds be refunded to the student, third party (such as a borrower) or lending institution.
 Immaculata will process refunds within 14 days of the start of the term and weekly during the term in accordance with Federal guidelines.